mobialia/jmini3d/readme.md

 Buld Android demo and install it to the connected device or emulator:
 ```
-cd android_demo
+cd demo-android
 gradle installDebug
 ```

-Build gwt demo in the gwt_demo/src/main/webapp/ directory, first you need to install the gwtgl artifact in your maven local repo:
+Build gwt demo in the demo-gwt/src/main/webapp/ directory, first you need to install the gwtgl artifact in your maven local repo:
 ```
 cd gwtgl
 gradle install
-cd ../gwt_demo
+cd ../demo-gwt
 gradle compileGwt
 ```